What Is Wirearchy ?/div>

 The next fifty years will almost certainly be about learning how we will behave in an interconnected world and workplace.
 The dynamics of wirearchy are similar to, and different than, traditional hierarchy – yet need effective and transparent hierarchical structure and action to work smoothly.

-What Wirearchy Means For You
+What Wirearchy Means For You As a Leader

 Become deeply aware of and truly mindful about the scope and reach of interconnected markets and flows of information.
 Understand how and why people are connecting, talking, sharing information.
 Be prepared to listen deeply, be responsible, be accountable and be transparent.